sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

-The Open Distro for Elasticsearch security plug-in uses roles to control access to the logging information from a cluster, an index, or a OpenSearch Dashboards-tenant space.
+The Open Distro for Elasticsearch security plug-in uses roles to control access to the logging information from a cluster, an index, or an OpenSearch Dashboard-tenant space.
 A role contains permissions for actions (such as cluster access and index access) that correspond to sources and type of log information.
 You can then assign users to roles in order to grant them